Quanced/hiking-with-dogs/README.md

 Hiking with dogs is a website designed to gather people who would like to find a social context at the same time as explore the hiking world with their dog.
 Its purpose is to inspire and connect people with organiced hikes they can sign up to attend.

+I've chosen neutral and earthy colors to complement the theme of the website with suitable background images to give an even clearer picture of the purpose of the website.
+I'm keeping all pages clean and neat without unecessary content to make the website more appealing and easy to understand and navigate.

 ## Features